OpenDataPolicingNC/Traffic-Stops/README.rst

 Please see the `documentation`_ for more information.

 .. _documentation: https://readthedocs.org/projects/nc-traffic-stops/
-.. _Southern Coalition for Social Justic: http://www.scsj.org/
+.. _Southern Coalition for Social Justice: http://www.scsj.org/